- This event has passed.

 Teachers and course instructors

-Linda Sandblad and Marta Carroni
+- Linda Sandblad

 This course will cover practical aspects of cryo-EM sample preparation and data acquisition.

 The course consists of lectures, cryo lab work, demonstrations and practical exercises for all participants, hands-on experiences of microscopy operation and discussions.
 A detailed schedule will be provided to accepted participant.